3krup/3krup.github.io/_pages/General/cdsa.md

 -   **Focused Module Completion:** I didn't just read and click "next."
 I carefully studied each module and did the hands-on exercises multiple times until I was certain I fully understood the concepts.
 -   **Note-Taking:** This is absolutely crucial.
 I used Obsidian for my notes.
 For every tool and technique, I wrote down key commands, SIEM queries, and processes.
 I created my own personal cheat sheet that proved invaluable during the exam.
 -   **Understanding the "Why":** It’s not enough to just know a command.
 I made an effort to understand _why_ I was using a specific Splunk query or _why_ I was looking at a particular log file.
 Understanding the attacker's perspective greatly helps in defense.
--   **Extra Practice:** Although the Academy is sufficient, I recommend completing a few machines on the main HTB platform and trying some of the Splunk BOTS (Boss of the SOC) scenarios available online.
-It builds confidence.
+-   **Extra Practice:** Although the Academy is sufficient, If you don't have experience you should do some HTB boxes before attepmting certification.

 #### **The Exam**